johanberntsson/ozmoo/documentation/manual/manual.md

     -sc:(Statusline colour)
 Statusline colour: This picks the Z-code colour to use as statusline colour.
 This is only possible with version 3 story files (z3).

+    -ic:(Statusline colour)
+Input colour: This picks the Z-code colour to use for player input text.
+This is only possible with version 3 and 4 story files (z3 and z4).

     -bc:(Border colour)
 Border colour.
 This picks the Z-code colour to use as border colour.
 Special values: 0 = same as background colour (default), 1 = same as foreground colour.
 If the game itself changes the screen colours, as it may do in Z5+ games, values 0 and 1 mean the border changes too.